 Ben raised a hand in appreciation.
 “Thanks.”

 No one seemed to be smiling that morning.
 Rather than prolong the strain of silence, Ben attempted to excuse himself, but Audra took him by the elbow and pulled him aside, away from Bryan and out of earshot of anyone.
-They leaned against the peeling paint of the old building, and her eyes quietly searched his, seeking answers.
+They leaned against the peeling paint of the old building.
+Her eyes quietly searched his, seeking answers.
 Ben expected her to communicate with him through her usual sibling telepathy, because she possessed such an uncanny ability to see right through him most of the time, but she surprised him by coming right out with the question: “What the hell are you doing, Ben?”

 His sister sighed and crossed her arms; pushed strands of dark hair from her crystal-blue eyes; studied him for another moment before saying, “Is this a one-night stand kind of thing?
 Or a permanent decision?
 Or what?”